-In this article, we prove that 2D-SPERNER is PPAD-complete and thus settle the open problem proposed by Papadimitriou [9] fifteen years ago.
+In this paper, we prove that 2D-SPERNER is PPAD-complete and thus settle the open problem proposed by Papadimitriou [8] fifteen years ago.
 Furthermore, this result also allows us to derive the PPAD-completeness proof of a discrete version of the 2D fixed point problem (2D-BROUWER).
-Our study is motivated by the complexity results in [1] and [8] for finding a discrete Brouwer fixed point in d-dimensional space with a function oracle.
+Our study is motivated by the complexity results in [1] and [7] for finding a discrete Brouwer fixed point in d-dimensional space with a function oracle.
 The combinatorial structure there is similar to the one here.
-It was proved that, for any $d \geq 2$ , the fixed point problem for the oracle model unconditionally requires an exponential number (in consistency with d) of queries.
-Although the computational models in these two problems are different, we moved into the direction of a hardness proof expecting that the complexity hierarchy in Sperner's problem may have a similar structure with respect to the dimension.
+It was proven in the oracle model that, for any $d \ge 2$, the fixed point problem unconditionally requires an exponential number (in consistency with d) of queries.
+Although the computational models in these two problems are different, we moved into the direction of a hardness proof, expecting that the complexity hierarchy in Sperner's problem may have a similar structure with respect to the dimension.

-The class PPAD is the set of problems that are polynomial-time reducible to the problem called LEAFD [10].
-It considers a directed graph of an exponential number, in the input parameter n, of vertices, numbered from 0 to N-1 where $N=2^n$ .
+The class PPAD is the set of problems that are polynomial-time reducible to the problem called LEAFD [9].
+It considers a directed graph of an exponential number, in the input parameter n, of vertices, numbered from 0 to N-1 where $N=2^n$.
 Each vertex has at most one incoming edge and at most one outgoing edge.
 There is a distinguished vertex, 0, which has no incoming edge and has one outgoing edge.
 The required output is another vertex for which the sum of its incoming degree and outgoing degree is one.
 To access the directed graph, we have a polynomial-time Turing machine which, given any vertex as an input, outputs its possible predecessor and successor.
-In examination into the PPAD-completeness proof of problem 3D-SPERNER, we found that the main idea is to embed complete graphs in 3-dimensional search spaces [10].
-Such an embedding, obviously impossible in the plane, would allow us to transform any Turing machine which generates a directed graph in LEAFD to a Turing machine which produces an admissible coloring on a 3-dimensional search space of 3D-SPERNER.
+In examination into the PPAD-completeness proof of problem 3D-SPERNER, we found that the main idea is to embed complete graphs in 3D search spaces [9].
+Such an embedding, obviously impossible in the plane, would allow us to transform any Turing machine which generates a directed graph in LEAFD to a Turing machine which produces an admissible coloring on a 3D search space of 3D-SPERNER.

 We take a different approach for the proof which can be clearly divided into two steps.
 First, we define a new search problem called RLEAFD (restricted-LEAFD).
 While the input graph has the same property as those in problem LEAFD (that is, both the incoming degree and outgoing degree of every vertex are at most one), it is guaranteed to be a sub-graph of some predefined planar grid graph.
+Note that even though any input to LEAFD is planar, it is not easy to do it within polynomial time.
 The interesting result obtained is that, even with such a strong restriction, the problem is still complete in PPAD.
-In the second step, we reduced RLEAFD to 2D-SPERNER and proved that the latter is also complete.
+In the second step, we reduce RLEAFD to 2D-SPERNER and prove that the latter is also complete.
 The main idea represents an improved understanding of PPAD reductions and may be of general applicability in related problems.